Atento (NYSE:ATTO) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Atento (NYSE:ATTO – Get Rating) in a research report report published on Saturday morning.
-The firm issued a hold rating on the business services provider’s stock.
+Equities researchers at StockNews.com began coverage on shares of Atento (NYSE:ATTO – Get Rating) in a research note issued on Sunday.
+The firm set a “hold” rating on the business services provider’s stock.

 Institutional Inflows and Outflows

 An institutional investor recently raised its position in Atento stock.
-Renaissance Technologies LLC raised its holdings in shares of Atento S.A.
-(NYSE:ATTO – Get Rating) by 12.1% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 31,612 shares of the business services provider’s stock after buying an additional 3,400 shares during the period.
-Renaissance Technologies LLC owned about 0.21% of Atento worth $316,000 at the end of the most recent quarter.
-48.01% of the stock is owned by hedge funds and other institutional investors.
+Goldman Sachs Group Inc. lifted its stake in shares of Atento S.A.
+(NYSE:ATTO – Get Rating) by 6.8% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 22,105 shares of the business services provider’s stock after acquiring an additional 1,398 shares during the quarter.
+Goldman Sachs Group Inc. owned about 0.15% of Atento worth $611,000 at the end of the most recent reporting period.
+Institutional investors own 48.01% of the company’s stock.

 Atento SA is engaged in the provision of customer relationship management business process outsourcing services and solutions.
 The firm offers front-end and back-end services ranging from sales, applications processing, customer care, and credit management.
 It operates through the following geographical segments: Europe, the Middle East and Africa (EMEA), America, and Brazil.